Can Medicare Advantage Plans Deny Enrollment?

 • Ongoing support

-These brokers work with various health insurance companies, including private insurance companies and your preferred insurance company, to find the best Medicare Advantage plan for you, ensuring you have the right medical insurance coverage.
+These brokers will likely work with various health insurance companies, including private insurance companies and your preferred insurance company, to find the best Medicare Advantage plan for you, possibly ensuring you have the right medical insurance coverage.

 To verify the credentials of an insurance broker for Medicare Advantage, you may check with your state insurance department or Medicare to find agents and brokers and confirm their license status.